bachmeb/java-jprofiler/docs/common/jboss/eap/5.1/run.conf.md

 ##### Maximum Java heap size
 * *Specify the maximum size, in bytes, of the memory allocation pool.
 This value must a multiple of 1024 greater than 2MB.
 Append the letter k or K to indicate kilobytes, or m or M to indicate megabytes.
 The default value is chosen at runtime based on system configuration. * (http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/java.html)
+* *On server-class machines running either VM (client or server) with the parallel garbage collector (-XX:+UseParallelGC) the initial heap size and maximum heap size have changed as follows.
+Maximum heap size: Smaller of 1/4th of the physical memory or 1GB.
+Before J2SE 5.0, the default maximum heap size was 64MB.
+You can override this default using the -Xmx command-line option.* (http://docs.oracle.com/javase/6/docs/technotes/guides/vm/gc-ergonomics.html)
 ```
 JAVA_OPTS="$JAVA_OPTS -Xmx5000m"
 ```